 — Tea bags, coffee grinds and filters

-— Egg, seafood and nut shells degrade slowly, so use a limited quantity, well crushed
+— Egg, seafood and nut shells (these degrade slowly so used limited amounts)

-- Garden trimmings (disease-free plants only) – woody stalks should be chopped or shredded
+— Garden trimmings (disease-free plants only) – chop up or shred woody stalks

 — Weeds (avoid weeds that have gone to seed)

-— Fireplace ashes – make sure they’re cool
+— Fireplace ashes – make sure they have cooled down

 — Cardboard and paper – should be shredded and used in limited quantities